nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 ```

 - The cache will be `private` (you cannot cache the resources on a intermediate proxy like for instance a `CDN`)
-- The `ETag` check will be activated
-- The `max-age` cache time is set to 1 hour (within the hour the browser won't request a validation to the server of the blobs like images, thumbnails
+- The `max-age` cache time is set to 1 hour (within the hour, the browser won't request a validation to the server of the blobs like thumbnails)
 - Once the cache expires, the browser will request to the server a re-validation of the blobs if they have been updated

 [Here a schema](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/images/http-cache-decision-tree.png) which summarises browser caching strategies.